faltiska/Matcha-TTS-24k/documentation/PROBLEMS.md

 bit more metallic and a with some rare cracks and pops.
 The CFM just has to add finer detail to it.
 It learns faster now.

-10. Separators inserted in between annotation symbols and the annotated phonemes They are required between voiced phonemes, for a simple reason.
+10. Separators in between every tow phonemes
+They are required between voiced phonemes, for a simple reason.
 In between 2 phoneme sounds, there is always a short period when a phoneme morphs into the next.
-That does not sound like the previous phoneme or the next.
+It is called a "Formant".
 By inserting a separator, we allow the model to assign that transitional sound to something.
-But some symbols produced by eSpeak are just annotations, like the stress marker that means "put an emphasis on the next vowel", or the duration annotation that means "elongate the previous vowel", like in this example: "ˈɔː".
-We do not need separators between those.
-Because of how mel bins work, there is a minimum mel duration for any symbol.
-In my case, the minimum is 11ms.
-That separator between a stress symbol and its vowel will be at least 11ms long.
-I added a method that groups annotations with their phonemes.
+But the same separator symbol was used everywhere.
+The formants are different depending on the surrounding phonemes.
+They are different both in acoustical content and in duration.
+With a single symbol everywhere, the model had a hard time learning the characteristics.
+I have modified the phonemization scheme, replacing each voiced phoneme p1 (only vowels and consonants) with a tuple of (pre1, p1, post1).
+I have also introduced a way to use fine-resolution mels, reducing the minimum duration per symbol from the 10ms imposed by Vocos (and by the Decoder) to just 5ms.
-Rules are extremely complex, I have a feeling this hasn't been done before.
+I have a feeling this hasn't been done before.

 11. Kernel size too small to see past the separators Look at the phonetic representation for this text (the pipe is the separator described above).